Surfer12/BigOTimeandSpace/src/SortAlgo/EnhancedSortingAnalysis.md

                                               // it's in the incorrect natural order. anArray[j + 1] = anArray[j]; // sets the value of the element at the current index of j to the value of the
                                          // element at the current index of j+1.
 This effectively shifts the element at
-                                         // the current index of j to the right by one index to the current index value
+                                         // the current index of j to the right by one index
-                                         // of the key.
                 // This loop shifts elements encountered that greater than `key` to the right
                 // until the condition of the while loop is no longer met.
                 // This means that the key value

                 j = j - 1; // decrements j by 1, this serves to ensure that the while loop will continue
                            // from the previous index of j until the condition of the while loop is no
-                           // longer met.
+                           // longer met to reach the beginning of the array.
-                // The while continues until an element less than or equal to `key` is found
+                // The while continues until an element less than or equal to `key` is found or the beginning of the array is reached.
-                //

                 System.out.println("Insertion Sort - Array after shifting: " + Arrays.toString(anArray));
             }